ProgramCrafter/salsa-iwj-otter/docs/install.md

 The following interfaces are covered by semantic versioning:

  * Save game compatibility (new servers loading old games)
- * Command line (new client invoked in old ways)
+ * Command line (new client invoked in old ways) for otter CLI
  * Game and table specifications (new software, old specs)
  * Library bundles (new servers, old bundles)

-Additionally,
-we will try to support old library bundles indefinitely (and to break them as little as possible).
+Additionally, we will try to support old library bundles indefinitely, and to break them as little as possible, so long as anyone is using an older format.g

 Of course when a new server is handling a game that uses new features, old software (eg old management clients) may not cope.

 The following are **NOT** covered by semantic versioning:

- * All Rust library APIs.
+ * Rust library APIs.
  * The web templates, AJAX protocol between frontend and backend, and JavaScript internals.
  * Server-client game management protocol (you may need to run the same version of otter on the client as the server is running)
+ * Build system interfaces
+ * Ancillary utilities

 This means that the Otter crates do not offer a public stable API.
 You may of course use them outside of the Otter project,